Public Ledger for Sensitive Data: Security Model

 To consider a more powerful adversary and take account of possible interaction the security game can be modified in this way: \begin{itemize} \item in the setup phase the simulator does not initialize the masking shards, the adversary has complete control over them \item in the challenge phase the simulator asks for the updated version of the masking shards and the encapsulated keys before computing the encryption, moreover the adversary may ask that the encryptions take place at different times. \end{itemize}

 Now the security against this more powerful File Keeper can be given with the following theorem.

-\begin{theorem} If an adversary taking the role of the file keeper can break the scheme, then a simulator can be constructed to play the IDDH game with non-negligible advantage. \end{theorem}
+\begin{theorem} If an adversary taking the role of the file keeper can break the scheme, then a simulator can be constructed to play the IDDH game in $\Gg$ with non-negligible advantage. \end{theorem}

-\begin{proof} The proofs is almost identical to the proof of Theorem~\ref{pledfk1}, only the following tweaks are necessary: \begin{itemize} \item the simulator starts initializing the IDDH challenge, obtaining the elements $A=g^a, B=g^b$; \item during the setup phase the simulator does not have to initialize the masking shards so it does not need the element $C$ \item during the challenge phase suppose that the adversary requests at time $t_j$ the encryption of the user $l$, then the simulator asks the adversary for the value of the updated masking shards $\varepsilon_{i, t_j} \quad 1 \leq i \leq I$ and the updated encapsulated key $k_{b, 1, t_{j}}$.
-Then the simulator $\B$ interacts with the challenger $\C$ of the IDDH game sending the value
+\begin{proof} The proofs is almost identical to the proof of Theorem~\ref{pledfk1}, only the following tweaks are necessary: \begin{itemize} \item the simulator starts initializing the IDDH challenge, obtaining the elements $A=g_2^\alpha, B=g_2^\beta$; \item during the setup phase the simulator does not have to initialize the masking shards so it does not need the element $C$ and can therefore use $A$ in the the same way it used $C$ in the previous simulations. \item during the challenge phase suppose that the adversary requests at time $t_j$ the encryption of the user $l$, then the simulator asks the adversary for the value of the updated masking shards $\varepsilon_{i, t_j}$ for $1 \leq i \leq I$, and the updated encapsulated key $k_{b, 1, t_{j}}$.
+Then the simulator $\B$ interacts with the challenger $\C$ of the IDDH game sending the value:

 $\C$ answers with $Z$ and $\B$ proceeds with the encryption computing

 Where the equality $\stackrel{*}{=}$ holds if and only if in the IDDH challenge the value of the random coin tossed by $\C$ is $r=0$.
 Note that the equalities $\stackrel{\bullet}{=}$ hold if and only if the adversary followed the protocol acting as the File Keeper, however the interaction with $\C$ is valid even if this is not the case, and from the prospective of $\A$ the simulation has the same distribution of an interaction with the real protocol. \end{itemize} The rest of the simulation is identical and the same considerations hold, thus $\B$ has an advantage of $\frac{\epsilon}{2}$ playing the IDDH. \end{proof}